 If you have leaking Bobcat auxiliary hydraulic couplers, you may be wondering the best way to remedy this situation safely and with the least amount of expense as possible.
-We can help to answer both of those concerns with tips for what not to do when your skid steer coupler starts showing signs of leaking and how you can replace your Bobcat couplers without spending a fortune on brand name quick couplers.
+We can help to answer both of those concerns with tips for what not to do when your skid steer coupler starts showing signs of leaking and how you can replace your Bobcat couplers without spending a fortune on brand-name quick couplers.

 When it comes to separating myth from fact on how to handle hydraulic fitting leaks, it can be somewhat confusing knowing what to believe and who to listen to.
-Here are some tips from hydraulic quick connect experts who have seen it all and been in the industry for decades.
-One thing to always remember is that hydraulic fluid leaks, especially when pressurized, can pose serious safety concerns and this should be your first priority.
+Here are some tips from hydraulic quick connect experts who have seen it all and have been in the industry for decades.
+One thing to always remember is that hydraulic fluid leaks, especially when pressurized, can pose serious safety concerns, and this should be your first priority.

 Here’s What Not to do for Auxiliary Hydraulic Coupler Leaks: